 Wealth in the Depression

-about 1930.
+circa 1930.
 Gift of Mrs P Cousins, date unknown.
 Te Papa

 Not all New Zealanders were poor during the Great Depression – a small elite remained 'well heeled'.
 They could still afford luxuries such as shoes and vacuum cleaners, capitalising on lower prices.
 Some raised money for the 'down at heel', and wealthy households provided odd jobs.